ghallyb/ts-arbitrary-uint/README.md

 ## What Is It ##

-- Types for creating arbitrary length unsigned integers.
+- Types for creating arbitrary length bit arrays.
-- Functions to perform bitwise operations.
+- Getters and setters that use the bit position (not byte) for access.
-- Functions for performing comparisons.
+- Functions to perform bitwise operations on the array (as if it were a single very long binary value).

-This library is intended for use in a specific other project and as such, bitwise and comparison operations might not be implemented exhaustively.
-Arithmatic operators are excluded for now, but may be added later to make the library more generally useful.
+- A single function for checking if all values are Zeroed.

-### Notes on term "Arbitrary" ###
+This library is intended for use in a specific other project and as such, I'm not sure to what extent others might be able to find utility in it.
+It may be possible to use it as the basis for a high performance Arbitrary Length UInt library.

-When using the term "arbitrary" we are referring to the length of the integer.
-It can be basically as many bits as you like.
+### Notes on terminology ###

-There may be some confusion because the library has the concepts of `Fixed` and `Flexible`
+There are two types of `BinaryArray`: `Fixed` and `Flexible`

 **Fixed**

-When we use the term fixed, we mean that the length of the Uint can't be changed after it is defined (unless you use a specific function to resize it).
-You are still free to create any sized uint you like.
+When we use the term fixed, we mean that the length of the array can't be changed after it is defined (unless you use a specific function to resize it).
+You are still free to create any sized `FixedBinaryArray` you like.

-Using Fixed versions of the `ArbitraryUint` and it's functions improves performance, because we can ommit certain runtime saafety checks and coalescing between sizes.
+Using Fixed versions of the `BinaryArray` and it's functions improves performance, because we can ommit certain runtime safety checks and coalescing between sizes.

 **Flexible**

-You can also flexible versions of the `ArbitraryUint` and it's functions.
+You can also use flexible versions of the `BinaryArray` and it's functions.
 These can be of different lengths and underlying chunk size.